-600 SAFETY AND EQUIPMENT:
+600 SAFETY AND EQUIPMENT

 Individual Competitors are responsible for ensuring their own safety during Competition.
-See GCR 239
+See GCR 239.

-600.1 USE OF EQUIPMENT
+600.1 During Special Stages, including arrival at the start control crew members must wear approved crash helmets, race suits and specified underwear, Frontal Head Restraint devices and safety harnesses must be fully secured

-During special stages, crew members must wear approved crash helmets, race suits and specified underwear.
-Frontal Head Restraint devices and safety harnesses must be fully secured.
 All the belts of the safety harness must always be properly fastened during competitive sections and on public roads.
-During public roads the belts may have some slack but must always be fastened when the vehicle is in motion except in service park /area or entering service areas after a waiting period.

-600.2 COMPETITION SEATS:
+600.2 COMPETITION SEATS

-- i) All homologated cars competing must be equipped with the FIA approved seats complying with FIA Standard 8855-1999, 8855-2021 or 8862-2009. - ii) For all other classes in rallies, it is highly recommended that cars be fitted with FIA approved competition seats.
+- All homologated cars competing must be equipped with the FIA approved seats complying with FIA Standard 8855-1999, 8855-2021 or 8862-2009. - ii) For all other classes in rallies, it is highly recommended that cars be fitted with FIA approved competition seats.
 A Minimum of SANS or other international Safety Standards approved competition seats must be fitted. - iii) Seat anchorage points and supports must comply fully with FIA Appendix J Art 253 Art 16.
 It is highly recommended that cars be fitted with a minimum 10.9 grade bolts for anchorage. - iv) All of the above must be in a condition acceptable to the Technical Delegate and / or Scrutineer.

-600.3 SAFETY HARNESSES.
+600.3 SAFETY HARNESSES